 1. Start small – going vegan is not a diet fad, it is a lifestyle and holistic shift to a happier you.
 Rather than eliminating all animal products at once, do it in steps.
 How much you cut out at one time is up to you.
 If you eat animal products every day, try to cut back to only a couple times a week, or lose red meat first, then all meat, then move from too much dairy, to just a little dairy every once in a while.
+Slowly but surely replace the meat in your diet with vegan protein foods such as nuts, seeds, legumes, quinoa and spirulina.
 First become mostly vegetarian, then become a plant based vegan.

 3. Join groups for support – Vegans and vegetarians are incredibly supportive to people that are open to their lifestyle and there are numerous groups that will offer support and tips to members.
 If you are having trouble reducing your cravings for meat, you can check out the meat substitutes that PETA suggests.
 And be sure to click through to their other interesting articles to inspire us to consider veganism.
 You can also join Paul McCartney and his Meat Free Monday campaign.
 He knows what’s going on!